-K-1 Analyze and report on the cumulative impacts that might result from the proposed development impacts in combination with other development or activity impacts of the past, present or foreseeable future.
+K-1 Predict the cumulative impacts that might result from the proposed development impacts in combination with other past, present or reasonably foreseeable future developments and activities.

 5 Assessment Process

 5.1 Responsibilities

 The roles and responsibilities of the Review Board and its staff, government bodies, the developer and other parties in the EA are explained in this section.
 Further information regarding the structure of the EA process is available in the Review Board's Environmental Impact Assessment Guidelines (draft December 2003) and the Rules of Procedure.
 Both documents are available from the Review Board.